-Device Metric The device metric is a value used by the FiOS Router to determine whether one route is superior to another, considering parameters such as bandwidth, delay, and more.

-Default Route Click in this check box to define the connection as a the default route.

-Multicast - IGMP Proxy Default Click in this check box to enable the FiOS Router to issue IGMP (Internet Group Management Protocol) host messages on behalf of hosts the FiOS Router discovers through standard IGMP interfaces.
+- 1. Select Advanced from the Routing drop-down list. - 2.
+Enter a device metric in the "Device Metric" text box.
+The device metric is a value used by the FiOS Router to determine whether one route is superior to another, considering parameters such as bandwidth and delay time. - 3.
+Click in the "Default Route" check box to define this device as the default route. - 4.
+Click in the "Multicast IGMP Proxy Internal" check box to activate multicasting.
+Multicasting enables the FiOS Router to issue IGMP (Internet Group Management Protocol) host messages on behalf of hosts the FiOS Router discovers through standard IGMP interfaces.
 IGMP proxy enables the routing of multicast packets according to the IGMP requests of local network devices asking to join multicast groups.